George Ernest Morrison

-George Ernest Morrison (4 February 1862 – 30 May 1920) was an Australian journalist, political adviser to and representative of the government of the Republic of China during the First World War and owner of the then largest Asiatic library ever assembled.
+George Ernest Morrison (4 February 1862 – 30 May 1920) was an Australian journalist, political adviser to and representative of the government of the Republic of China during World War I, and owner of the then largest Asiatic library ever assembled.

 Early life

 Morrison was born in Geelong, Victoria, Australia.
-His father George Morrison who emigrated from Edinkillie, Elgin, Scotland, to Australia in 1858, was headmaster of The Geelong College where Morrison was educated.
-George, senior, married Rebecca Greenwood, of Yorkshire, in 1859 and Morrison was the second child of the marriage.
-Three of Morrison's seven uncles were rectors of the Presbyterian Church and two of the four others principal (Alexander) and master (Robert) of Scotch College, Melbourne, where George, senior, also taught mathematics for six months.
-Another Uncle, Donald Morrison was the Rector of The Glasgow Academy between 1861 until 1899.
+His father George Morrison, who emigrated from Edinkillie, Elgin, Scotland, to Australia in 1858, was headmaster of The Geelong College where Morrison was educated.
+George Sr married Rebecca Greenwood, of Yorkshire, in 1859, and Morrison was the second child of the marriage.
+Three of Morrison's seven uncles were rectors of the Presbyterian Church, and two of the four others were principal (Alexander) and master (Robert) of Scotch College, Melbourne, where George Sr also taught mathematics for six months.
+Another Uncle, Donald Morrison, was the Rector of The Glasgow Academy between 1861 until 1899.
 He won Geelong College's Scripture History gold medal in 1876 and, an all-round athlete, the Geelong College Cup for running in 1878.

-At 16, Morrison so idolised explorer Henry Morton Stanley that he wrote a book on Australian exploration in admiration of him.
+At 16, Morrison idolised explorer Henry Morton Stanley—so much so, in fact, that he wrote a book on Australian exploration in admiration of him.